On-the-run terror suspect pulled off bike by plain-clothed officer – Met chief

 Commander Dominic Murphy told reporters Daniel Khalife was arrested on suspicion of being unlawfully at large and being an escaped prisoner.

-On-the-run terror suspect Daniel Khalife was caught after being pulled off a push bike by a plain-clothed officer, police have said.
+On-the-run terror suspect Daniel Khalife was caught after being pulled off a push bike by a plain-clothed counter terrorism officer, police have said.

 Metropolitan Police counter-terrorism boss Commander Dominic Murphy told reporters the 21-year-old former soldier, who escaped HMP Wandsworth four days ago, was arrested on suspicion of being unlawfully at large and being an escaped prisoner.

-He was apprehended just before 11am on Saturday on a canal towpath in west London and is now in police custody, the force said.
+He was apprehended just before 11am on Saturday on a canal towpath in west London, around eight miles from where he was last seen by a member of the public, and is now in police custody, the force said.

+Officers conducted an “intelligence-led search at a residential premises” in the Richmond area and, although Khalife was not found there, the force received a number of calls from the public with sightings of the suspect nearby.

 Speaking about the investigation, Mr Murphy said: “It’s been about 75 hours since he went missing from the prison to the point of his arrest.
 That’s pretty quick given the challenge of trying to find this individual.